 - Test and verify operation

-In most cases you do not need to run any wiring to the battery.
+In most cases, you don’t need to run any wiring to the battery.
 LED lights use only a relatively small amount of power so in most vehicles they can be connected to the factory stereo or cigarette lighter socket wiring.

 There are also a few more sources I’ll mention later.

 How to wire 12V LED lights in a car

 Many sets include a cigarette lighter plug with an on/off switch.
-While using the cigarette socket to power the set is an easy option, it’s not the best or neatest way.
+While using the cigarette socket to power a set is an easy option, it’s not the best or neatest way.
 However, for temporary use it’s ok.

 While LED car interior light sets often include a cigarette socket power plug, that’s not the best option.
 Ideally, you’ll want to hardwire them to turn off with the ignition switch just like the car stereo.

 LED light strip wiring diagram